Man, woman shot while sitting in car in Soulard

 At least five shell casing markers could be seen around the car along with shattered glass on the vehicle`s passenger side.

 Police say the man was shot in his hand, shoulder and knee while the woman was shot multiple times in her back.
-The man is listed in serious but stable condition; the woman is in critical but stable.
+As of late Monday morning, the man was listed in serious but stable condition; the woman was said to be in critical but stable condition.

 At this point, the circumstances surrounding what may have sparked the shooting are still unclear.

 This is the latest in what has been a bit of a troubling time for crime in the Soulard area.
-About one week ago, we told you about several break-ins at Soulard businesses.
+About one week ago, KPLR 11 told you about several break-ins at Soulard businesses.

 Our partners at the St. Louis Post-Dispatch recently had a story where the total reported crime in Soulard is up nearly 20 percent from this same period last year.

-That story reported that while violent crimes have remained the same, property times have increased.
+That story reported that while violent crimes have remained the same, property crimes have increased.

 At this point, there are no suspects.